John Cockcroft: Nuclear research

 Ernest Rutherford accepted Cockcroft as a research student at the Cavendish Laboratory on the recommendation of Miles Walker and the director of research at Metropolitan Vickers.
-Cockcroft enrolled as a PhD student in 1924, with a Foundation Scholarship of St John's College, and a State Scholarship.
-Under Rutherford's supervision, he wrote his doctoral thesis "On phenomena occurring in the condensation of molecular streams on surfaces", which was published in the Proceedings of the Royal Society.
-He was awarded his doctorate on 6 September 1925.
+Cockcroft enrolled as a Ph.D. student in 1924, with a Foundation Scholarship of St. John's College, and a State Scholarship.
+Under Rutherford's supervision, he wrote his doctoral thesis, On phenomena occurring in the condensation of molecular streams on surfaces, which was published in the Proceedings of the Royal Society.
+He was awarded his doctorate on 6 September 1928.
 During this time he was an assistant to the Russian physicist Peter Kapitza, who was working on the physics of magnetic fields in extremely low temperatures.
 Cockcroft helped with the design and construction of helium liquefiers.

 In 1919, Rutherford had succeeded in disintegrating nitrogen atoms with alpha particles emitted from decaying radium atoms.
 This and subsequent experiments hinted at the structure of atomic nuclei.
 To explore it further, he needed an artificial means of creating particles with a velocity high enough to overcome the charge of the nucleus.
 This opened a new line of research at the Cavendish Laboratory.
 He assigned Cockcroft, Thomas Allibone and Ernest Walton to the problem.
 They built what became known as a Cockcroft–Walton accelerator.
 Mark Oliphant designed a proton source for them.
 A crucial moment came when Cockcroft read a paper by George Gamow on quantum tunnelling.
 Cockcroft realised that as a result of this phenomenon, the desired effect could be achieved with much lower voltages than first thought.
 In fact, he calculated that protons with energy of just 300,000 electronvolts would be able to penetrate a boron nucleus.
 Cockcroft and Walton worked on their accelerator for the next two years.
 Rutherford obtained a £1,000 grant from the University of Cambridge for them to buy a transformer and other equipment they needed.

 Cockcroft was elected a Fellow of St. John's College on 5 November 1928.
 He and Walton began operating their accelerator in March 1932, bombarding lithium and beryllium with high-energy protons.
 They expected to see gamma rays, which French scientists had reported, but none were found.
 In February 1932, James Chadwick demonstrated that what had been observed were actually neutrons.
 Cockcroft and Walton then switched to looking for alpha particles instead.
 On 14 April 1932, Walton bombarded a lithium target and noticed what he thought might be alpha particles.
 Cockcroft and then Rutherford were summoned, and confirmed that this was indeed the case.
 That evening, Cockcroft and Walton met at Rutherford's home and produced a letter for Nature in which they announced their results, the first artificial disintegration of an atomic nucleus, which can be described thus: